AU-BCE-EE/ALFAM2-data/README.md

 See the `Data handling tips` below for more information on working with the data.

 # Citations
+The best way to refer to this work if you use the data in a publication is to cite the [version available through Zenodo](https://zenodo.org/search?page=1&size=20&q=alfam2).
+In addition to a doi, this Zenodo version includes an author list.
+Alternatively, individual [releases](https://github.com/sashahafner/ALFAM2-data/releases) can be cited.
-Please use the data included in an official [release](https://github.com/sashahafner/ALFAM2-data/releases) and **note the version number used** in any citation.
+In either case, be sure to **note the version number used** in any citation.
-In papers or reports, authors can cite [this paper](https://doi.org/10.1016/j.agrformet.2017.11.027), list this GitHub URL, and mention the release version number.
+If you have used a version not included in a release or a Zenodo dataset, please contact me ([here](https://sites.google.com/hafnerconsulting.com/hafnerconsulting/contact) or [here](https://au.dk/sasha.hafner@bce))and I will create the necessary release or dataset.
+Authors may also want to cite (and read!) [this paper](https://doi.org/10.1016/j.agrformet.2017.11.027).
+But again, include the dataset version number in any citation.
-You can find the dataset version number in the release tags or in a text file here: [data-output/03/data_version.txt](https://github.com/sashahafner/ALFAM2-data/tree/master/data-output/03/data_version.txt)
+You can find the dataset version number in the release tags or in a text file here: [data-output/03/data_version.txt](https://github.com/sashahafner/ALFAM2-data/tree/master/data-output/03/data_version.txt).

 # References
 For a description of the dataset, see this paper: <https://doi.org/10.1016/j.agrformet.2017.11.027>.
 For the ALFAM2 model for ammonia emission, with parameter estimation based on the ALFAM2 dataset, see this paper: <https://doi.org/10.1016/j.agrformet.2017.11.027>.